-- 8.1 The earlier you express the concern and the higher the level of detail the easier it is to take action. - 8.2 As a first step, you should normally raise concerns with your immediate manager or the headteacher.
-This depends, however, on the seriousness and sensitivity of the issues involved and who is suspected of the malpractice.
-For example: - If you believe that management is involved or the issue is sufficiently serious, you should approach the Governing Body of the school; - If your concern relates to matters involving the Governing Body you should raise your concern with the Monitoring Officer (Director of Legal and Governance and Monitoring Officer) or you can contact the Council's Internal Audit Section (Audit Manager); - In the case of concerns relating to the Local Authority you should raise your concerns with the Monitoring Officer. - 8.3 Line managers and the Governing Body receiving complaints (including school related matters) must inform the Monitoring Officer so that the complaint can be recorded. - 8.4 If you wish to raise a concern relating to something in the Monitoring Officer's area of work then this should be addressed to the Corporate Director, Finance & Resources. - 8.5 If you wish to raise a concern about a third party, e.g. a contractor, you should either raise it with the Governing Body or the third party themselves. - 8.6 Concerns may be raised verbally but are best raised in writing.
-When making a written disclosure the following format is suggested: - Your name and contact details - The background and history of the concern (giving relevant dates, names, places etc.);
+- 8.1 As a first step, you should normally raise concerns with your immediate manager or their superior.
+This depends, however, on the seriousness and sensitivity of the issues involved and who is suspected of the malpractice. - If you believe that management is involved or the issue is sufficiently serious, you should approach the Governing Body of the school; - If your concern relates to matters involving the Governing Body you should raise your concern with the Monitoring Officer; - In the case of concerns relating to the Local Authority you should raise your concerns with the Monitoring Officer.

+Line Managers and the Governing Body receiving complaints (including school related matters) must inform the Monitoring Officer so that the complaint can be recorded.

-- The reason why you are particularly concerned about the situation; - Explain what evidence exists or how evidence of the complaint can be obtained - Provide details of who you have spoken to so far about your concerns - The fact that you are raising this concern as a whistle blowing complaint. - 8.7 Written details should be e-mailed to <a href="mailed-emai - 8.8 When raising a concern you will not be expected to provide proof beyond reasonable doubt of an allegation, but you will need to be able to demonstrate that there are reasonable grounds for the concerns raised.
+- 8.2 If you wish to raise a concern relating to something in the Monitoring Officer's area of work then this should be addressed to the Chief Finance Officer (Corporate Director, Resources). - 8.3 If you wish to raise a concern about a third party, e.g. a contractor, you should either raise it with the Governing Body or the third party themselves. - 8.4 Concerns may be raised verbally but are best raised in writing.
+When making a written disclosure the following format is suggested: - The background and history of the concern (giving relevant dates, names, places etc); - The reason why you are particularly concerned about the situation; - The fact that you are raising this concern as a Whistle blowing complaint. - 8.5 The earlier you express the concern and the higher the level of detail the easier it is to take action. - When raising a concern you will not be expected to provide proof beyond reasonable doubt of an allegation, but you will need to be able to demonstrate that there are reasonable grounds for the concerns raised.
 Where possible notes should be kept of what you have seen, heard or felt.
-Notes should be dated and copies of all relevant information kept. - 8.8 You may wish to obtain advice/guidance on how to pursue matters of concern or generally on the whistle blowing process.
-Advice can be obtained from the Monitoring Officer (Director of Legal and Governance), Internal Audit (Audit Manager) or the Director of Human Resources and Customer. - 8.9 You may wish to consider discussing your concern with a colleague first and you may find it easier to raise the matter if there are two (or more) of you who have had the same experience or concerns but do be mindful of confidentiality issues. - 8.10 You may invite your trade union, professional/association representative or a work colleague to be present during any meetings or interviews in connection with the concerns you have raised. - 8.11 You need to be aware that your colleagues are bound by the same obligations as you relating to confidential information.
+Notes should be dated and copies of all relevant information kept.

+- 8.7 You may wish to consider discussing your concern with a colleague first and you may find it easier to raise the matter if there are two (or more) of you who have had the same experience or concerns but do be mindful of confidentiality issues. - 8.9 You may invite your trade union, professional/association representative or a work colleague to be present during any meetings or interviews in connection with the concerns you have raised. - 8.10 You need to be aware that your colleagues are bound by the same obligations as you relating to confidential information.
 If you share confidential information with union reps, professional associations or others with a view to using this procedure you will need to be careful that the confidential information is not used inappropriately.
 The Public Interest Disclosure Act gives protection only where certain information is disclosed in the course of obtaining legal advice.
-Therefore when seeking such advice, you should ensure that confidential information is not passed on to third parties.
-Check with the Monitoring Officer or Internal Audit (Audit Manager) or the Director of HR and Customer about this issue.
+Therefore when seeking such advice, you should ensure that confidential information is not passed on to third parties. - 8.11 Obviously, as with any other citizen, you may also report apparent criminality to the police in parallel with this and other procedures.
+If the police do become involved in an investigation their requirements of the school and the Local Authority are likely to take precedence over this and other procedures.